-In Table 4, we present some statistics on the dimension of the PR-LB instances that we solved and the solution times.
-We present the number of stations in each system, the average number of users (over the 50 demand realizations), the average number of itineraries per user, the number of variables in the linear programming model and the average solution time of both the LP relaxation and the MILP model, where the itinerary variables are defined as binary ones.
-Note that the MILP model could be solved in a reasonable time only for the smaller instances of the Tel-O-Fun network.
-The solution time of the PR-LB model is not of a particular interest in our study since such a model is not supposed to be solved very often.
-It is observable that the solution times are reasonable for most of the strategic and operational scenarios.
-That is, a similar formulation can be used for other purposes, where time consideration is more important.
+In Table 4, we present statistics on PR-LB instances that we solved and on solution times.
+We present the number of stations in each system, the average number of users (over the 50 demand realizations), the average number of itineraries per user, the number of variables in the linear programming model and average solution times for the LP relaxation and the MILP model, where itinerary variables are defined as binary ones.
+Note that the MILP model can be solved within a reasonable timeframe only for the smaller instances of the Tel-O-Fun network.
+The solution time of the PR-LB model is not of particular interest in this study, as such a model is not supposed to be solved very often.
+We find solution times to be reasonable for most of the strategic and operational scenarios.
+That is, a similar formulation can be used for other purposes, where time considerations are more important.